Primary

 Use very light weight—this is about controlled spinal articulation, not loading heavy.
 Stand on an elevated surface to allow full range.
 Round down one vertebra at a time, then reverse the motion coming back up.
 Move extremely slowly.

-Want Jefferson Curl in your program?
+See where Jefferson Curl fits in your weekly plan

 Stand on elevated surface holding light weight.